 THE CORE TEAM

-CONSERVATION POLICY LEAD
+CONSERVATION POLICY ADVISOR

 Dylan Jones from Australia works in environmental policy and regulation, with a focus on biodiversity conservation as it relates to land, water and resource use.
 He holds a master of conservation science from a world-leading research centre (ARC-CEED), with a thesis on conservation decision making, and worked on field research in a number of wetland and dryland systems throughout Australia.
 He has experience on the development of environmental policy at local, state, national and international levels, through public consultation and negotiation and has written research papers and analysis reports which were used for government decision making.
 A couple of achievements include coordinating the development of a large multilateral wetland conservation project in Central Africa, and the management of a UNEA resolution on the impacts of armed conflict on the environment.
 He currently works as a senior policy officer in the Department of Environment and Science, in his home city of Brisbane.